Making a Difference by Design: Tackling Hospitality and Health Care Challenges

 Besides research, Kar loves to advocate for good design, find ways to make learning fun, and help students become lifelong learners who are capable of harnessing the power of design to make our world a better place.

-Rohit Verma is the dean of external relations for the Cornell College of Business, the executive director of the Cornell Institute for Healthy Futures, and the Singapore Tourism Board Distinguished Professor in Asian Hospitality Management at the School of Hotel Administration (SHA).
+Rohit Verma is the dean of external relations for the Cornell College of Business, the co-chair of the governing body of the Cornell Institute for Healthy Futures, and the Singapore Tourism Board Distinguished Professor in Asian Hospitality Management at the School of Hotel Administration (SHA).

 Prior to his appointment at Cornell University, Verma was the George Eccles Professor of Management at the David Eccles School of Business, University of Utah.
 He has taught undergraduate, MBA, and executive courses at several universities around the world including DePaul University, German Graduate School of Business and Law, Helsinki School of Economics, Indian School of Business, Korea University, and the University of Sydney.